camunda/camunda-docs-manual/content/user-guide/model-api/create-a-model.md

 modelInstance.setDefinitions(definitions);
 ```

-After that you usually want to add a process to your model.
+Usually you want to add a process to your model.
 This follows
 the same 3 steps as the creation of the BPMN definitions element:

 1. create a new instance of the BPMN element